tunnelvisionlabs/java-immutable/API.md

 | `Sort(int start, int length, IComparer<T>)` | `sort(int fromIndex, int toIndex, Comparator<? super T>)` | 1 |
 | `GetEnumerator()` | `iterator()` | |

+## Footnotes

+&check; The API is implemented and documented as described.

-¹ Java convention is to use fromIndex/toIndex instead of start/length for ranges.
+1. Java convention is to use fromIndex/toIndex instead of start/length for ranges.<br>
+2. These methods were renamed to `createAll` to avoid conflicts with `create(T...)`.